 Egypt has asked the International Monetary Fund for financial assistance to shore up investor confidence in the economy as authorities work to offset the impact of the coronavirus pandemic.
-Assistance involves the use of the IMF's Rapid Financing Instrument and a Stand-By Arrangement.
-These lending
+The assistance involves the use of the IMF's Rapid Financing Instrument and a Stand-By Arrangement.
+These len

 With Europe hit by COVID-19, mango exports from Karnataka look uncertain